daringanitch/terraform-chef-automate/README.md

 What this builds:

-VPC with six subnets, three private and three public Security Group for chef and automate (you will need to lock it down) chef server v 12 (amazon linux)
+1. VPC with six subnets, three private and three public
+2. Security Group for chef and automate (you will need to lock it down)
+3. Chef server v 12 (amazon linux)
-Automate server v 1 (amazon linux) two runner servers (amazon linux) installs and applys configuration for both servers via bash script loaded as userdata.
+4. Automate server v 1 (amazon linux)
+5. Two runner servers (amazon linux)
+6. Installs and applys configuration for both servers via bash script loaded as userdata.

 Assumptions: